deepugami/boundless_xyz/ONE_GUIDE_FOR_ALL.md

 ## 1. Boost the Signal
 **Cost:** Free

-Just skip the $6 if you don't have funds.
+Just skip the $6 task if you don't have funds.
 For Bronze tier, you can complete other social tasks.

 👉 [Link to Signal Boost Rewards](https://signal.beboundless.xyz/rewards)